 Valentine is a Birmingham-grown artist and editor.
 She began her career at Poets House as an intern, and now enjoys helping Literary Partners produce events and supporting her interns.
 She’s curated poetry and visual arts for Loose Change and founded Bomb Cyclone, a journal of ecopoetics.
 She holds a BA from New College of Florida, where she designed an individualized curriculum bridging Art History and Literature through the critical lens of Gender Studies.
 Her interests include popular music, contemporary sculpture and installation arts, and built environments of the American South.

 212-431-7920 ext.
 2831

-Amanda has worked as an editorial assistant, special collections community manager, and bookseller, among other things, and she holds an MSLIS from the Palmer School at LIU.
-She began her career at Poets House as a library intern in 2012 and keeps coming back for more.
-Her interests include trees, diners, and mid-century women’s novels.
+Amanda has worked as an editorial assistant, special collections community manager, copyeditor, and bookseller, among other things.
+She holds an MSLIS from the Palmer School at LIU and a BA in English Literature from Brown.
+She began her career at Poets House as a library intern in 2012 and has held a range of roles here both in and out of the library.
+Her interests include botany, the diners of Brooklyn, the book as object, and mid-century women’s novels.

 Membership & Program Coordinator

 Born and raised in the East Village, Gia has been visiting Poets House since she was in high school.
 She comes to Poets House from Simon & Schuster and is a graduate of Bard College, where she majored in written arts with a concentration in poetry.

 Director of Library and Outreach Services